 Our direct channel expenses primarily consist of costs for direct mail, email marketing, online marketing and television and radio advertising.
 Advertising costs for our direct channel are expensed the first time the related advertising takes place.
 Our marketing partner channel expenses primarily consist of fees paid to marketing partners with which we have a relationship.
-Our online advertising channel expenses primarily consist of paid keyword search advertising on search engines and retargeting campaigns.
-Advertising costs for our marketing partner channel are expensed as incurred.
+Our online advertising costs for our marketing costs for our marketing on search engines and retargeting campaigns.
+Advertising costs for our marketing partner expensed as incurred.